- 1. Convert Videos to FCP+

 - FCPX is expensive and is available for USD 299.99 at the time of this writing.

-Adobe Premiere Pro is yet another post-production tool used by most professionals who work as full-time editors to produce industry-standard outputs that can be distributed for commercial gains.
-After Adobe’s collaboration with Apple, Premiere Pro is now capable of recognizing and transcoding MP4 to ProRes from its Export Settings box.
+Adobe Premiere Pro is yet another post-production tool used by most professionals who work as full-time editors to produce industry-standard outputs distributed for commercial gains.
+After Adobe collaborates with Apple, Premiere Pro can recognize and transcode MP4 to ProRes from its Export Settings box.

 - Both Windows and Mac variants can convert MP4 to ProRes with ease.

 iMovie is also a product of Apple Inc. and is available for both iOS and macOS devices.
 The application can be downloaded from the App Store and is free to use.
-As it is with FCPX and Adobe Premiere Pro, iMovie too has a box called Movie Settings that lets you easily transcode MP4 to ProRes.
+With FCPX and Adobe Premiere Pro, iMovie has a box called Movie Settings that lets you easily transcode MP4 to ProRes.

 - iMovie is simple to use as compared to Adobe Premiere Pro and Final Cut Pro X.